-One up to three work packages can be devoted to describe the project implementation; it refers to a group of related project activities necessary for the realization of the described project outputs and goals.
+One up to four work packages can be devoted to describe the project implementation; it refers to a group of related project activities necessary for the realization of the described project outputs and goals.
+All macro-activities listed in the concerned Strategic Themes Concept must be included in the work package that shall contribute to the achievement of the set output indicators.